 Obamacare's Cadillac Tax Will Not Survive

-Due to its unpopular nature, the Obama administration is now floating a plan to scale back the tax in high-cost areas.
+The Obama administration is floating a plan to scale back the unpopular tax in high-cost areas.

 Healthier Retirees Will Spend More on Health Care: IRI